F250 Seat Composite Cushion Frame Case Study

 The Challenge

-Replace magnesium die cast, a known light weight material, with a plastic alternative at a lower cost point with greater flexibility in terms of design and cost while satisfying all Safety and Crashworthiness requirements.
+Replace magnesium die cast cushion frame, a known light weight material, with an even lighter plastic alternative at a lower cost point with greater flexibility in terms of design and cost while satisfying all Safety and crash-worthiness requirements.

 Our Solution